jfehrle/coq/doc/sphinx/proof-engine/vernacular-commands.rst

 .. cmd:: Declare ML Module {+ @string }

-   This commands dynamically loads the specified OCaml compiled files.
+   This commands dynamically loads OCaml compiled code from an :n:`.mllib` file.
    It is used to load plugins dynamically.
 The files must be accessible in the current OCaml loadpath (see the command :cmd:`Add ML Path`).
+The :n:`.mllib` suffix may be omitted.

    This command is reserved for plugin developers, who should provide a .v file containing the command.
 Users of the plugins will then generally load the .v file.

-   .. todo "searched into" meaning?

    This command supports the :attr:`local` attribute.
 If present, the listed files are not exported, even if they're outside a section.